Best Dog Beds for Large & Extra-Large Dogs

 Final Thoughts

 The best dog bed for a large or extra-large dog starts with fit and support.
 Measure by the Inner Resting Area, lead with orthopedic Companion-Pedic® support for a heavier frame, choose the silhouette that matches how your Companion rests, and insist on materials built to last under real weight.
 Done well, the result is a bed that supports your Companion for years and looks at home in a beautifully lived-in space.
 At Animals Matter®, every design reflects a commitment to refined comfort, thoughtful materials, and long-term performance — artfully hand crafted in California.
+For swimmers, poolside loungers, and big dogs who nap damp, pair that checklist with our guide to choosing a durable waterproof dog bed.
+Browse the large and extra-large dog beds collection to see the sizes that fit a bigger companion.

 Frequently Asked Questions